-Unmetered, standby, DER, and Temporary Services will not receive a transformer ownership credit.
+Unmetered, standby, Distributed Energy Resources, and temporary Services will not receive a Transformer Ownership Credit.

 Effective April 1, 2015, Hydro Ottawa shall discontinue the Transformer Ownership Credit for Customer-owned transformers installed after November 1, 2000.
-For Customer-owned transformers receiving a Transformer Ownership Credit prior to November 1, 2000, Hydro Ottawa shall discontinue the Transformer Ownership Credit for either a transformer replacement or after November 1, 2025.
+For Customer-owned transformers installed prior to November 1, 2000, Hydro Ottawa shall discontinue the Transformer Ownership Credit when the transformer is replaced, or after November 1, 2025, whichever comes first.
 With these Customers, there will be no reconciliation of any debits or credits with previous Transformer Ownership Credits.